nwo-i-dcc/workshop-manage-research-project/source/directories.rst

 What are the tools that can help you to work remotely?
 And what are their advantages and disadvantages?

-- **Owncloud**: Owncloud is a cloud directory similar to Dropbox or Google Drive.
+- **Owncloud/SURF drive**: Owncloud and SURF drive are a cloud service similar to Dropbox or Google Drive.
   You can download an app that synchronises your local owncloud directory with the one on the server.
 This way you can work locally in a folder, but have the same files available on multiple machines.
 Take care, however, that when you delete something, it is also deleted automatically on your other devices.